Bio

 In Maready v.
 Winston-Salem, 342 NC 708 (1996), an amicus brief to the N.C.
 Supreme Court for the John Locke Foundation, Inc. (legality of tax dollars for economic incentives).
 The Court upheld the validity of these expenditures but the economic case against them remains.

 In Pulliam v.
 Smith, 348 NC 616 (1998), an amicus brief to the N.C.
 Supreme Court on behalf of the North Carolina Family Policy Council on the question whether the judge deciding custody could consider the conduct of those actively engaging in illegal homosexual conduct in the home.
-On July 30, 1998, the North Carolina Supreme Court issued an opinion – generally upholding the position of NCFPC.
+The North Carolina Supreme Court generally upheld our position.

 In Rosie J. v.
 N.C.
 Department of Human Resources, 347 NC 247, (Oct.
 3, 1997), an amicus brief on behalf of North Carolina Right to Life in support of the end of welfare funding by the State of North Carolina.
 The court sustained our position This ended a 19 year effort beginning with Stam v.
 State, 302 NC 357 (1981) in which the North Carolina Supreme Court, while upholding state funded abortions, ended county participation.

 In Manning v.
 Hunt, 119 F.3d 254 (4th Cir.
 1997), an amicus brief with Ted Danchi, as attorney for North Carolina Right to Life in support of North Carolina’s Parental Consent law.
-The Fourth Circuit sustained the position of the amicus and of the State throughout.
+The Fourth Circuit sustained the position of the amicus and of the State.

 In Peltier, et al. v.
 Charter Day School, et al., an amicus brief with Dan Gibson as attorney for the Civitas Institute.
-The brief argued charter schools were not “state actors” and could not be sued under laws regulating government action (e.g., the First Amendment).
+The brief argued charter schools were not “state actors” and could not be sued under laws regulating government action (e.g., the First Amendment) – Fourth Circuit disagreed.

 Domestic Relations

 I taught family law at Campbell University in 1978.
-As guardian (for 35 years) of an incompetent, I have litigated support and custody matters.
+As guardian (for 37 years) of an incompetent, I have litigated support and custody matters.
 In Price v.
 Price, 42 NC App.
 66 (1979), the Court established the position that an adjudged incompetent may be awarded custody of her minor child.
 I was guardian of another woman for 37 years (Whitman v.
-Forbes), for another woman for 15 years, I am currently serving as trustee of a special needs trust for a disabled woman.
+Forbes).
+For 17 years I served as trustee of a special needs trust for disabled women.

 NC Republican Party